Polycystic Kidney Disease

 What is polycystic kidney disease (PKD)?

 Polycystic kidney disease (PKD) is a genetic disorder characterized by the growth of numerous cysts filled with fluid in the kidneys.
-PKD cysts can reduce kidney function, leading to kidney failure.
+PKD cysts can reduce kidney function.
+This leads to kidney failure.
 People with PKD can also have cysts in the liver and problems in other organs, such as the heart and blood vessels in the brain.

 PKD is the fourth leading cause of kidney failure and affects approximately 600,000 people in the U.S., according to the National Kidney Foundation (NKF).
 The NKF states that about 50% of people with autosomal dominant form of PKD progress to kidney failure by age 60 and about 60% will have kidney failure by age 70.